nchatharoo/python_for_cybersecurity/README.md

 Welcome to my Python networking and cybersecurity scripts repository!
 This repository contains a collection of Python scripts that I have developed to enhance my skills and knowledge in the field of cybersecurity.
 Each script demonstrates fundamental concepts and techniques used in network programming and cybersecurity.

-## Scripts Included

-1. **TCP Client** (`tcp_client.py`):
-   - A simple TCP client that connects to a specified server, sends data, and receives a response.
-This script demonstrates basic TCP socket programming and data exchange over a network.

-2. **UDP Client** (`udp_client.py`):
-   - A straightforward UDP client that sends data to a specified server and receives a response.
-This script showcases the use of UDP sockets for lightweight, connectionless communication.

-3. **Netcat** (`netcat.py`):
-   - A versatile network utility script inspired by the traditional Netcat tool.
-This script can be used to read and write data across network connections using the TCP/IP protocol.
-It supports features such as port listening, command execution, and file transfers.

-4. **TCP Server** (`tcp_server.py`):
-   - A basic TCP server that listens for incoming connections, receives data from clients, and sends responses.
-This script highlights server-side socket programming and handling multiple client connections.

-5. **TCP Proxy** (`TCP_proxy.py`):
-   - A script that sets up a proxy to forward TCP traffic between a local and a remote host.
-This proxy can be used for intercepting and modifying traffic for analysis and testing.
-It includes functions to handle requests and responses, making it useful for understanding and manipulating protocol communications.

-6. **SSH Command Execution** (`ssh_cmd.py`):
-   - This script uses the Paramiko library to execute commands on a remote server over SSH.
-It demonstrates how to establish an SSH connection, authenticate, and execute a command on the remote server.

-7. **SSH Remote Command Execution** (`ssh_rcmd.py`):
-   - This script sets up an SSH connection and allows for the execution of remote commands interactively.
-It maintains a session to handle multiple commands.

-8. **SSH Server** (`ssh_server.py`):
-   - This script sets up a simple SSH server using Paramiko that listens for connections, authenticates users, and executes commands sent by the client.

-9. **Network Scanner** (`scanner.py`):
-   - A network scanner to discover active hosts using UDP packets and listening for ICMP, TCP and UDP responses.

-10. **ARP Poisoning** (`arper.py`):
-   - A script designed for ARP poisoning attacks.
-It allows an attacker to intercept and manipulate network traffic between a victim and the gateway, effectively placing the attacker in the middle of the communication stream (man-in-the-middle attack)

-11. **Email Sniffer** (`mail_sniffer.py`):
-   - This script uses Scapy to sniff network traffic on common email ports and looks for any packets containing the keywords 'user' or 'pass' (for testing purpose).
-When such packets are found, it prints the destination IP and the payload, which may include usernames and passwords being transmitted over the network.

 ## Motivation

 I am pursuing a career transition into cybersecurity.
 My goal is to leverage my programming skills and knowledge  to contribute to the field of cybersecurity.
 This repository serves as a testament to my dedication and motivation to enhance my skills and to prepare myself for a professional role in this exciting and vital domain.